biobankinguk/biobankinguk/elastic-search/AZURE.md

 ## Securing The Elastic Search Instance

+There are many approaches to securing the Elastic Search instance and its Virtual Machine from malicous users.
+This guide takes the approach of securing the Elastic Search instance behind private Azure Virtual Network and Network Security Group (firewall).

-To secure the elastic search instance, it is recommened that the temporary firewall rule and public IP address is removed from the virtual machine.
-This prevents any external access to the elastic search instance.
+Therefore, when not being configured, the temporary firewall rule and public IP address must be removed from the virtual machine.
+This prevents any external access (from the internet) to the elastic search instance.
+This is esepcially important as the elastic search instance itself has no configured authentication mechanism.

+**The elastic search instance should only be open to an external machine when it needs to be managed via its REST API (port 9200) or via an SSH session (port 22).**

 ## Troubleshooting